sweirich/pl-semantics-and-types/README.md

 ##  Topics

 * Operational semantics.
 How do we model a program using an abstract machine?
-* Denotational semantics.
-How do we model a program as a mathematical object?
 * Relational semantics.
 How do we model a program as a logical formula?
 * Contextual equivalence.
 How do we know when two programs are equal?
-* Type abstraction and parametricity.
-How do types interact with semantics?
+* How do types interact with semantics?
+What is semantic soundness?
 * Computations are not values.
 How does evaluation order interact with our models?
 Where do monads come from?
 * Continuations.
 What is the relationship between type systems and control effects?